 Getting an instant scheduler, like Keap’s Appointments function, integrated into your daily routine can help save massive amounts of time when scheduling meetings.
 Additionally, instant scheduling can remove the frustration of trying to coordinate several people’s schedules.

 A good, automated scheduler will be able to integrate with your email so you can share your schedule with anyone.
-Optimally, it will show your available meeting times, allow anyone with access to pick a time and schedule it, then integrate with Google calendar or other calendars.
+Optimally, it will show your available meeting times, allow anyone with access to pick a time and schedule it, then integrate with your Google calendar or other calendars.

 Using an automated calendar can also: